superman11111111/proxychecker/README.md

 - type: str # Type of proxy to return (Currently either [all, anon], not optional)

-- n: int # Number of Proxies to return (optional, leaving it returns all)

 ### /api/headers

 Returns the headers of the request sent by the client (not json).